 - Dealing With a Large Bed On a Daily Basis Can Be a Bit Tricky

 Should I Opt For Gas or Diesel When it Comes to Towing?

 This is yet another important question that needs to be asked.
 Should you go for gas or diesel?

 This question can also be viewed in terms of maintenance as well.
-In this case, a gas engine easily wins as it is so much easier to care for a gas engine than for a diesel engine.
-It is also less costly.
+And in this case, a gas engine easily wins as it is so much easier to look after a gas engine than a diesel engine.
+It's also less costly.

-In terms of fuel economy, the competition between the two types of engines is very close, with gas engines catching up fast.
-However, diesel still has a slight upper hand.
+In terms of fuel economy, the competition between the two types of engines is very close.
+Gas engines are catching up fast, but diesel still has a slight upper hand.

-Wet roads are something everyone unanimously wants to avoid.
+Everyone wants to avoid wet roads, and for good reason.
 Not only is driving on wet roads very difficult, but it can also cause some of the worst accidents.
-The difficulty of driving on such roads is increased tenfold when you have a trailer in tow.
-Since it is a bigger vehicle, it is more likely to spin out of control.
+And to make it worse, the difficulty of driving on wet roads is increased tenfold when you have a trailer in tow.

-Of course, wet roads take a toll on your towing capacity as well.
-As there is less friction between the road and the tires, controlling the vehicle will be as hard as it can get.
-The added weight is not of much help either.
-So it is better to tow less whenever you drive on wet roads because safety always comes first!
+Of course, wet roads take a toll on your 5th wheel towing capacity as well.
+As there's less friction between the road and the tires, controlling the vehicle will be much more challenging.
+The added weight isn't much of much help either, so it's better to tow less whenever you drive on wet roads because safety always comes first!